Drivers

 What organizational characteristics affect this performance?

-- Total unrestricted current assets tend to be higher for organizations that target Asian Americans, and with higher levels of fixed assets and unrestricted contributions (specifically support at the state level).
-They also tend to grow larger as organizations age.
+• Total unrestricted current liabilities tend to be higher for organizations with higher levels of fixed assets and occupancy costs.

-- When organizations target kids or African Americans, their unrestricted current assets tend to be lower.
-Unrestricted current assets also tend to decrease when an organization has high levels of earned revenue, local funding, and when its offerings include a high proportion of world or national premieres.
+• When organizations have higher unrestricted revenue or when they have a high level of investments, unrestricted current liabilities tend to be lower.
+Unrestricted current liabilities also tend to be lower when an organization’s offerings include a high proportion of world or national premieres, or when they receive more federal support.

 How do community arts and leisure characteristics affect performance?